chinedufn/rectangle-pack/README.md

 # rectangle-pack [![Actions Status](https://github.com/chinedufn/rectangle-pack/workflows/test/badge.svg)](https://github.com/chinedufn/rectangle-pack/actions) [![docs](https://docs.rs/rectangle-pack/badge.svg)](https://docs.rs/rectangle-pack)

-> A minimal, zero dependency rectangle packer designed to conform to any use two or three dimensional case.
+> A minimal rectangle packer designed to conform to any two or three dimensional use case.

 `rectangle-pack` is a library focused on laying out any number of smaller rectangles (both 2d rectangles and 3d rectangular prisms) inside any number of larger rectangles.